2020-10 upd: we reached the first fundraising goal and rented a server in Hetzner for development! Thank you for donating !

 About the project

-CBSD is a management layer written for the FreeBSD jail(8) subsystem, aimed at unifying racct(8), vnet, zfs(8), carp(4), hastd(8) in one tool and providing a more comprehensive solution for building and deploying applications quickly with pre-defined software sets with minimal configuration.
+CBSD is a management layer written for the FreeBSD jail(8) subsystem, bhyve , QEMU / NVMM. and Xen .
+The project is positioned as a single integrated tool of comprehensive solution for building and deploying virtual environments quickly with pre-defined software sets with minimal configuration.

 No extra OS functionality has been exposed yet, and everything that CBSD can do, you could also run manually with tens or hundreds of commands in the CLI using the underlying utilities (Not that you would want to!)

 - do you like Vagrant style? no problem!

 - Ready to use repository with (managed) environment template

 - Want to deploy a Terraform/aws-cli/kubectl style virtual machine or container using a thin client (from Windows, MacOS, Linux) for the CBSD API?
 Try this!